Ancelma Perlacios

 Ancelma Perlacios Peralta (born 26 July 1964) is a Bolivian cocalera activist, politician, and trade unionist who served as senator for La Paz from 2015 to 2020.

 Born in the rural community of Chicaloma, Perlacios ascended the ranks of women's union leadership throughout the mid-2000s and early 2010s, starting at the local and later municipal levels before reaching the national level as part of the Bartolina Sisa Confederation.
 Her membership there facilitated her inclusion on the Movement for Socialism's 2014 electoral list, through which she was elected to the Senate.

-As a legislator, Perlacios occupied a unique position in Bolivian parliamentary history as the first-ever Afro-Bolivian to serve in the Senate.
+Perlacios was the first-ever Afro-Bolivian to serve in the Senate.
 She shares, together with Andrea Bonilla, the distinction of being one of the first two Afro-Bolivian women in parliament, and is one of just three overall, after Jorge Medina.
+Perlacios's tenure coincided with rising conflict between her party and the Yungas-based cocaleros she represented, in which she ultimately sided with the former.
+She was not nominated for reelection.

 Early life and career

 Ancelma Perlacios was born on 26 July 1964 in Chicaloma, a rural community situated in the tropical foothills of La Paz's Sud Yungas Province.
 She completed portions of her primary schooling in her hometown up to the seventh grade but dropped out before advancing further.
 Her situation reflected a common fact of life for many women in rural agrarian areas of the country, where high school attendance, much less graduation, was often infrequent, even into the second half of the twentieth century.

 Perlacios became active in community organizing relatively late in life, not participating in grassroots movements until the mid-2000s, when she was already in her early forties.
-Her first functions were in the La Joya Community, where she served as secretary of finance from 2004 to 2006.
+Her first roles were in the La Joya Community, where she served as secretary of finance from 2004 to 2006.
 She later held the same post in the Chicaloma Women's Center from 2006 to 2008.
-Perlacios's rapid rise through the ranks of women's union leadership culminated in her 2008 election as executive of the Unified Regional Federation of Peasant Women of Irupana.
+Perlacios's rise through the ranks of women's union leadership culminated in her 2008 election as executive of the Unified Regional Federation of Peasant Women of Irupana.
 Reelected to a second two-year term in 2010, Perlacios acceded to a national-level position in 2012 when she joined the directorate of the Bartolina Sisa Confederation as the organization's secretary of defense of the coca leaf.